holmen1/gcc-introduction/README.md

 ### Setting search paths

-By default, gcc searches the fallowing directories for header files:
+By default, gcc searches the following directories for header files:
 ```/usr/local/include/:/usr/include/```
-and the fallowing directories for libraries: ```/usr/local/lib/:/usr/lib/```
+and the following directories for libraries: ```/usr/local/lib/:/usr/lib/```

 When additional libraries are installed in other directories it is necessary to extend the search paths.